scikit-image/scikit-image/INSTALL.rst

   # Activate it
   conda activate skimage-dev
   # Install major development and runtime dependencies of scikit-image
-  # (the rest can be installed from conda-forge or pip, if needed)
   conda install `for i in requirements/{default,build,test}.txt; do echo -n " --file $i "; done`
   # Install scikit-image from source
   pip install -e . -vv